-Nevada in sixth.
+Nevada in fifth.

 Now in his 5th season as the Wolf Pack's head coach, Jacob Wilner has assembled a team to comepte in it's third season in the Mountain West Conference.

 Wilner will have his pick of a strong roster with four returning uperclassmen including seniors Derek Ream, Gustavo Chuang and Nicholas Smits, and junior Kit Carson.
 Wilner's underclassmen options are also plentyfull with four incoming freshman who are all poised to have a breakout seasons.
 Throw in sophomore Zach Berhost and the future of Nevada Golf looks bright.

 2013-2014 in his fourth season as the Wolf Pack's head coach, Jacob Wilner guided Nevada into it's second season in the Mountain West Conference.

 Wilner's second team in the Mountain West was poised to compete with an influx of new talent and some key returning pieces.
 Brian Knoll was joined by senior Ryan Mulvany as two of the key seniors returning with a lot of experience.

 Transfer Nicholas Smits and freshman Rhyne Jones are among four members of the team, along with juco transfer Derek Ream and freshman Zach Berhost.
 Senior Josh Baskins returns to the team for his final season.

 In 2012-13, Nevada finished ninth in its first season of the Mountain West.
 The Wolf Pack had two members of the team earn Academic All-MW honors.